 - Favorite Thing to Pair With #WAwine: Homemade pasta!

-- Share An Additional Fun Fact we might not have asked about: Creator of the “Commisshee” awards, which are handed out each December to all staff members.
+- Additional Fun Fact We Might Not Have Asked About: Creator of the “Commisshee” awards, which are handed out each December to all staff members.

-Mackenzie (Mac) joined the Washington State Wine Commission in 2018 as the Marketing Manger, overseeing the paid media campaigns both in Washington and nationally through selected target markets.
+Mackenzie (Mac) joined the Washington State Wine Commission in 2018 as the Marketing Manager, overseeing the paid media campaigns both in Washington and nationally through selected target markets.
 She works directly with Chapter and Verse, the Commission’s contracted marketing agency, to develop targeted campaigns promoting the awareness of Washington wine.
 She is a graduate of Central Washington University, with a BS in Global Wine Studies and a BA in Communications.
 She has worked in the wine industry for the past ten years, most recently for a Washington-based wine importer, Epicurean Wines.
 She’s worked wine retail, tasting rooms, restaurants, and interned in the South of France at Domain Sainte Rose and in her hometown at 501 Consultants (Washington Wine Industry Foundation & Washington Winegrowers).
-She currently is studying for her WSET L3 exam, is a Certified Beer Server through Cicerone, and is a L1 Sommelier.
-You can also find her canning Channel Marker Cider – her favorite friend-owned business, walking her dog, Brix, or hanging out at the local marina hoping to catch a ride on a boat.
-You can reach Mac at 206.240.7102 or firstname.lastname@example.org.
+She is WSET L3 certified, is a Certified Beer Server through Cicerone, and is a L1 Sommelier.
+You can reach Mac at 206.240.7102 or [email protected].

 - Hometown: Cashmere, WA

 - Previous Profession That You Are Proud Of: I loved working at a climbing gym.
 I can set rock climbing routes which involves dangling fifty feet in the air with no one on belay, while also managing a bucket of plastic holds and a power drill.